Table of Contents

 Time and Place where you learn

-School/college days reminds us when we did not want to get up early in the morning but we had no choice.
-To attend a class requires lot of time in getting ready and reaching college or school.
+School/college days remind us when we did not want to get up early in the morning but we had no choice.
+To attend a class requires a lot of time in getting ready and reaching college or school.

-Therefore, in e-Learning v/s classroom learning, the major difference is presence of physical classroom in traditional set up.
+Therefore, in e-Learning vs classroom learning, the major difference is the presence of a physical classroom in a traditional set up.
 While in e- learning you can sit in any corner of your house and start/stop or replay the study material whenever you want.

-E-learning provides us lot of time as we don’t have to go anywhere so, it saves lot of time in travelling.
+E-learning provides us a lot of time as we don’t have to go anywhere, so it saves a lot of time in travelling.
 Students can utilize that time in other extra-curricular activities in turn it helps them to maintain a balance between academic and non-academic sides.
-Further, it will prevent them to feel burdensome.
+Further, it will prevent them from feeling burdensome.

 Flexibility in learning

-In e-learning v/s classroom learning, another difference is that e-learning provides the flexibility to students across globe.
-In addition, e-learning appears to be organized with more and smaller parts which are easier to consume and operate in a busy schedule as well.
+In e-learning v/s classroom learning, another difference is that e-learning provides flexibility to students across the globe.
+In addition, e-learning appears to be organized with more and smaller parts which are easier to consume and operate on a busy schedule as well.

-While traditional learning has fix timings and one teacher manages limited numbers of students at a particular location.
+While traditional learning has fixed timings and one teacher manages limited numbers of students at a particular location.

-Another important aspect in e-Learning v/s classroom learning is that in traditional way of teaching, teachers come with their own teaching style and content, to be delivered.
-Content and consistency can be a concern for the classroom learning.
+Another important aspect in online learning vs classroom learning is that in the traditional way of teaching, teachers come with their own teaching style and content, to be delivered.
+Content and consistency can be a concern for classroom learning.

 In e-learning, the course design and implementation is exactly the same every time.
-Further, the process is simplified and consistent in delivery of content which may be difficult to achieve in traditional way of learning.
-But class room learning can be fun by arranging group activities, assignments where students, work together.
+Further, the process is simplified and consistent in the delivery of content which may be difficult to achieve in the traditional way of learning.
+But classroom learning can be fun by arranging group activities, assignments where students work together.
 Such exercises, provide a chance to actively engage in the process of learning.
-Students may exchange ideas among themselves and thus make the learning process more interesting, which is not possible in e-learning medium.
+Students may exchange ideas among themselves and thus make the learning process more interesting, which is not possible in an e-learning medium.

 Medium for instructions